 Circus Life...Step Right up to the Greatest Show of Exploitation on Earth!

 USDA only requires that a cage for a wild animal be large enough that the animal be able to stand and turn around in the cage.

 They allow even smaller enclosures for the purpose of travel....

 Big Cats can be confined to cages that are too small to even stand up and turn around in for up to 60 days.
-If the cat is let out into the ring to perform, Read More
+If the cat is let out into the ring to perform, or into an exercise yard, then Read More

 Luchsin Pamina ist wieder auf den BeinenVon Holger SchlegelLuchsin Pamina ist wieder auf den BeinenBAD HARZBURG.
 Sie ist der Star des Luchs-Schaugeheges an den Rabenklippen.
 Und deshalb war im Sommer die Anteilnahme groß, als der zahmen Luchsdame Pamina eine lebensgefährliche Operation bevorstand.
 Wie ernst es um sie stand, zeigt die Tatsache, dass sie erst dieser Tage wieder wirklich auf dem Damm ist.Schon lange Zeit hatte Pamina gesundheitliche Probleme gehabt, sie taumelte und zeigte Ausfallerscheinungen.
 Im Sommer dann bekamen Ole Anders, Read More